 - Unexplained weight loss,

 - Muscle and joint pain.

 - Aneurysm ruptures within various organs,

-The exact cause of Polyarteritis Nodosa remains a mystery however, there does seem to be some correlation linking PAN with the uses of several different medications/vaccinations in addition to possible exposure to certain bacterial and/or viral infections.
-For this reason, most treatment options will focus around minimizing the harmful effects of this disease by utilizing medications that will help suppress the immune system and relieve inflammation.
-Use of hypertension medications may also be helpful in some situations.
+The exact cause of Polyarteritis Nodosa remains a mystery; however, there does seem to be some correlation linking PAN with the uses of several different medications/vaccinations in addition to possible exposure to certain bacterial and/or viral infections.
+For this reason, most treatment options will focus on minimizing the harmful effects of this disease by utilizing medications that will help suppress the immune system and relieve inflammation.
+The use of hypertension medications may also be helpful in some situations.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Polyarteritis Nodosa… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?